Para leer este hoja informativa en español, presione aquí.

 - Herpes simplex: chronic ulcers (lasting longer than 1 month); or bronchitis, pneumonitis, or esophagitis (beginning when older than one month)

-- Isosporiasis, chronic intestinal (for longer than 1 month)
+- Isosporiasis (infection with a specific parasite), chronic intestinal (for longer than 1 month)

 - Lymphoma, immunoblastic (or equivalent term)

 - Mycobacterium avium complex (type of bacterial infection) or M. kansasii, disseminated or extrapulmonary

 - Mycobacterium tuberculosis, of any site, pulmonary (in lungs) (only among people 13 years old or older), disseminated, or extrapulmonary

 - Mycobacterium, other species or unidentified species, disseminated or extrapulmonary

 - Pneumocystis jirovecii pneumonia (PCP)